eficode-academy/concourse/flightschool.md

 ```

-This is basically the same commands we ran above in order to run the
+This is basically the same commands we would use in order to run the
-tests locally.
+tests locally if we had Ruby installed.
 The new bits at the start set up a few things.
 The
 `#!/bin/bash` is a [shebang
 line](https://en.wikipedia.org/wiki/Shebang_(Unix)) that tells the
 operating system that when we execute this file we should run is using